A New Trading Venue Needed Humans to Work

 I met Brad the next year, saw his portfolio, and was astonished.
 I knew I’d found the key to getting BIDS accepted by our market.

-To get Brad’s very different approach accepted by our experienced development team was another matter, but our head of development suggested that he show the value and bring it in-house by teaching an abbreviated version of his Columbia course.
+To get Brad’s very different approach accepted by our experienced development team was another matter, but our head of development suggested that he show the value by bringing it in-house: he should teach us an abbreviated version of his Columbia course.

-After session two our chief architect, who’d been very skeptical, went up to Brad and said “You’re showing me we’ve been making UIs that express the structure of the data, not the mind of the user—and there’s a complete object-oriented architecture on that side we need to understand.”
+After session two our chief architect, who’d been very skeptical, went up to Brad and said “You’re showing me we’ve been making UIs that express the structure of the data, not the mind of the user—and there’s a complete object-oriented architecture on that human side we need to understand.”
+Brad said “Exactly.”